CalPlug/ADE7953-Wattmeter/README.md

 Demo
 --------------------------------------------------------------------------------

-When connecting a 80-Watt Lightbulb with a 110Voltage source and using our demo code, the serial monitor reads out the following approximate measurements from the current sensor:
+When connecting a 80-Watt Lightbulb with a 110V AC, 60HZ, source and using our demo code, the serial monitor reads out the following approximate measurements from the current sensor:

 Vrms (V): 110